lidofinance/lido-terra-stluna-bluna-converter-contract/contracts/converter/README.md

 * The upper left chart shows the stLuna exchange rate growth.

-* The upper right chat shows accumulated prices for **each of the three** methods: the usual and bot-assisted calculations yield similar results (the percentage difference between those can be seen on the middle left chart - ~0.0005%), whereas `last_index_modification` produces lower values.
+* The upper right chart shows accumulated prices for **each of the three** methods: the usual and bot-assisted calculations yield similar results (the percentage difference between those can be seen on the middle left chart - ~0.0005%), whereas `last_index_modification` produces lower values.
 This is because the converter uses the right price duration (T), but doesn't add it to the total accumulated value (C).

 * The lower left image shows that the difference between the average stLuna price from the converter contract and the stLuna exchange rate from the Hub fluctuates around ~0.035 percents.